 With winter temperatures that seldom dip below 60 degrees, a thriving business climate, no state income tax, and leisure activities galore, it’s easy to see why people want to move to this place, aptly nicknamed the Magic City.
 But how much does it cost to live in Miami?
-From the heated real estate market to non-stop entertainment, you may be wondering if you can afford all that sunshine and fun.
-While the answer depends on your personal finances, this guide will explore Miami’s cost of living and share some of our best tips for how to save money if you choose to make this your home.
+With one of the most intense real estate markets in the U.S. and non-stop entertainment options, you may be wondering if you can afford all that sunshine and fun.
+And it’s a real concern: The New York Times reported that Miami is the most unaffordable city in the entire country, based on a median monthly housing payment vs. household income analysis.

 Cost of Living in Miami

 If you’re looking for the cheapest place to live in Florida, Miami isn’t your best bet.
 All of the major Floridian cities have seen explosive growth over the past two-and-half years, but none more than Miami.

 The cost of living in Miami is about 22% higher than the national average, which isn’t too bad if you’re coming from high-cost-of-living cities like New York, D.C., and San Francisco.
 Not so much if you’re local, or coming from a smaller city.
 To compare costs in Miami to where you live now, check out BestPlace’s Cost of Living Calculator.

 Here are a few snapshots of what to expect in your budget when you move to Miami:

 According to RentCafé’s national study, the average rent in the United States is $1,718 per month.
 By comparison, average monthly rent in Miami is just over $2,350.
 Whether or not this feels like a huge expense will depend on where you’re moving from.
 Just about any other city in Florida, or even the Southeast?
 You’ll be feeling the jump.
 But if you’re moving south from an east coast city like Washington, DC, New York, or Boston, housing costs in Miami might feel like a relief.